lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 final case class Get(replyTo: ActorRef[CartState])
 ```

 Note that we have different kinds of replies: `Confirmation` used when we want to modify the state.
 A modification request can be `Accepted` or `Rejected`.
 And `CartState` used when we want to read the state of the shopping cart.
-Keep in mind that `CartState` is not the shopping cart itself, but the representation we want to expose to the external world.
+Keep in mind that `ShoppingCartSummary` is not the shopping cart itself, but the representation we want to expose to the external world.

 ### Modelling Events